isomerpages/mlaw-marketingshopfront/_about-singapore/4-resources-for-legal-research.md

 To subscribe to the latest legal news, commentaries, judgements and other legal research materials, please refer to the [Singapore Law Watch](https://www.singaporelawwatch.sg/) by Singapore Academy of Law.

-For more information on Singapore legislation, you may wish to search via [Singapore Statutes Online](https://sso.agc.gov.sg/), a free service provided by the Legislation Division of the Attorney-General’s Chambers.